8 The Merger

 8.1 The compartment problem

-The answer that evolution found is so strange it took biologists a century to accept it.
-You do not evolve compartments from scratch.
-You swallow another cell and keep it alive inside you.
+The answer that evolution found—at least for the two compartments that mattered most—is so strange it took biologists a century to accept it.
+You do not evolve your power plant or your solar panel from scratch.
+One cell takes up residence inside another – and stays.

 This is the story of the eukaryotic cell – the kind of cell that makes up every animal, plant, fungus, and protist on Earth.
 It is the story of the most consequential merger in the history of life.
-And it began not with a mutual agreement but with one cell engulfing another.
+And it began not with a mutual agreement but with one cell ending up inside another.

-This is what compartmentalization buys you: the ability to run incompatible processes simultaneously.
-Not by compromising, not by time-sharing, but by physical separation.
-The chemist’s dream: a laboratory with as many test tubes as you need.
+Compartmentalization buys you the ability to run incompatible processes simultaneously, each sealed behind its own membrane.
+A laboratory with as many test tubes as you need.

 8.2 A bridge between worlds